Chuck Howley: College career

-Howley accepted a football scholarship from West Virginia University in Morgantown, where he was a three-time All-Southern Conference selection and the conference player of the year in 1957.
+Howley accepted a football scholarship from West Virginia University in Morgantown to play for the Mountaineers, where he was a three-time All-Southern Conference selection and the conference player of the year in 1957.
 At WVU, Howley joined the Mu Mu chapter of the Sigma Chi Fraternity.

 Howley played guard and center during his three years at varsity, in which the Mountaineers compiled a 21–8–1 record, including a 21–7 victory over Penn State, West Virginia's last until 1984.
 He played in the East-West Shrine Game and the Senior Bowl, which helped him get noticed by the Chicago Bears.
 He also was in the College All-Star Game in August 1958, a 35–19 win over the defending champion Detroit Lions.

 He is the only athlete in school history to letter in five sports: football, track, wrestling, gymnastics, and swimming.
 He won the Southern Conference one-meter diving championship.

 Howley was inducted into the West Virginia Sports Hall of Fame, the Texas Sports Hall of Fame, the West Virginia University Athletics Hall of Fame, the Ohio Valley Athletic Conference Hall of Fame and the West Virginia University Academy of Distinguished Alumni.
 On November 4, 2023, West Virginia retired his number 66.

 Professional career

 Chicago Bears

-Howley was selected seventh overall in the 1958 NFL draft by the Chicago Bears, playing for two seasons before retiring after what appeared to be a career-ending knee injury he sustained in August 1959, at training camp in Rensselaer, Indiana.
+Howley was selected seventh overall in the first round of the 1958 NFL draft by the Chicago Bears.
+He played for two seasons before retiring after what appeared to be a career-ending knee injury he sustained in August 1959, at training camp in Rensselaer, Indiana.
 He played just three games late in that season and was inactive in 1960.
 He returned to West Virginia that year to take a job running a gas station, planning to permanently retire from professional football.

 Howley decided to make a comeback in 1961 following a West Virginia alumni game.
 The Bears traded his rights to the Dallas Cowboys in exchange for second (#20-Steve Barnett) and ninth (#118-Monte Day) round draft choices in the 1963 NFL draft.